Hotels and resorts are a big deal in Las Vegas. There’s always a new hotel being built, and plenty of competition between the old mainstays.

 Amenities: Spa-style bathrooms with soaking tubs, in-suite living room, 46-inch TV in bedroom, 55-inch TV in living room, media hub, pet-friendly policies, the Bathhouse gym and spa (treatments incorporate locally sourced ingredients), fine dining at Rivea restaurant, Skyfall nightclub, plus a swimming pool and cabanas at Delano Beach Club.

-In 2013, chef Nobu Matsuhisa and actor Robert De Niro opened a hotel version of their beloved restaurant chain inside Caesars Palace.
+In 2013, chef Nobu Matsuhisa and actor Robert De Niro opened a hotel version of their beloved restaurant chain inside Caesars Palace that many now hail as one of the most romantic hotels in Las Vegas.
 While this might sound like an odd concept, it actually works beautifully, especially thanks to enthusiastic staffers and designer David Rockwell’s ability to create sleek yet tranquil spaces.

 The experience starts with a highly personalized check-in process, then a ride up an elevator with no buttons.
 Then you enter your spacious room and enjoy your welcome amenity of tea and a rice cracker.
 Japanophiles will delight in the serene decor, and foodies will enjoy the elaborate in-room dining menu.
 Try the green-tea waffle for breakfast, and request a city view.